Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Experimental details

 given that $X_t([N])$ is sufficiently close to $\statdist$, and an LP-Priority policy is used; the matrix $\Phi$ is defined as

 where $\costvec \triangleq (\pibs(1|s))_{s\in\sspa}$ and $P_a(\sneu) \triangleq (P(\sneu,a, s))_{s\in\sspa}$ are both row vectors; $\vone$ is the all-one row vector.
-We refer the readers to Appendix B of \cite{GasGauYan_23_whittles} for a detailed derivation of the dynamics under LP-Priority policies.
+We refer the readers to Appendix B of \citep{GasGauYan_23_whittles} for a detailed derivation of the dynamics under LP-Priority policies.

-In the context of our experiments, we say the RB problem is \emph{locally unstable} if the matrix $\Phi$ defined in \eqref{eq:phi-def} is unstable, that is, its spectral radius is strictly larger than $1$.
-The instability of $\Phi$ implies that the mean-field dynamics of the state-count vector under any LP-Priority policy drifts away from the optimal state distribution $\statdist$ in a certain neighborhood of $\statdist$, which implies the violation of GAP.
+In the context of our experiments, we say an RB instance is \emph{locally unstable} if the matrix $\Phi$ defined in \eqref{eq:phi-def} is unstable, i.e., its spectral radius is strictly larger than $1$.
+This local instability of an RB instance implies that under any LP-Priority policy, the system's mean-field dynamics will drift away from the optimal state distribution $\statdist$ whenever the system gets close to $\statdist$.
+This causes the GAP assumption to be violated under any LP-Priority policy.